©1978

 neurotic old woman propertied, frightened, rigid and reactionary.

 There is little to offer those sick with a desire for God.
-It does not offer any consuming

 fire of holiness that burns a sinner clean.
 Nor does it speak of